1. New iPads (notice the plural form)

-The unexpected iPad 4 replaces the third generation iPad by offering faster graphics, performance and LTE.
+The unexpected iPad 4 replaces the third-generation iPad by offering faster graphics, performance, and LTE.
 Prices start at $499 for 16GB.
-You can pre-order both devices this Friday, and they will be in stores November 2.
+You can pre-order both devices this Friday, and they will be in stores on November 2.

 2. “The Year of the Enterprise Tablet” is real

 The new iPads are built to support fully-integrated business applications that serve diverse industries and business needs.

 For this reason, corporations are rapidly adopting enterprise mobile applications to increase operating efficiency and engagement with customers.
 As a testament to this, 94% of Fortune 500 companies are testing or deploying iPads, according to Forbes.

 Moreover, nearly 9 out of 10 small businesses report using smartphones and almost 2 out of 3 use tablets.

 3. Apple Continues to Roll Out its Retina Displays